bezineb5/django-distill/README.md

 `--exclude-staticfiles`: Do not copy any static files at all, only render output from Django views.

+`--parallel-render [number of threads]`: Render pages in parallel using multiple threads.
+This can significantly speed up rendering time if you have a large number of pages to render.
+However, exact speedup depends on how sensitive your views are to concurrency, due to the Global Intepreter Lock (GIL) of Python.
+The default number of threads is 1.

 **Note**  If any of your views contain a Python error then rendering will fail then the stack trace will be printed to the terminal and the rendering command will exit with a status code of 1.